draeger-lab/SPECIMEN/docs/source/dev-notes.rst

 ``dev``: ONGOING
 ^^^^^^^^^^^^^^^^

-Development branch.
+| Development branch.
+| Place to fix errors, chase bugs and polish the code.
-Currently, features marked as future update throughout the documentation are worked on.
+| Additionally, features marked as future update throughout the documentation are actively being worked on.

 Further branches
 ^^^^^^^^^^^^^^^^